PikeRoboDevils/steamWorksScouting/README.md

 > Copy the data.csv

-> open downloads folder on device and data.csv
+> Open downloads folder on device and data.csv

 ## Putting app on Android
 > Enable USB debugging on device